 According to our survey, 53% of team leaders think regular weekly feedback is very important and 33% think it’s important.
 And they are right.

 Considering, that only about 30% of employees in the USA are engaged, having a team like that is an enormous advantage over your competitors.
-You can conquer the tipping point of employee engagement with a little help from our infographic.

 - Understanding what employees are doing – To give honest feedback on work you must have a very clear idea about what your team members are doing.
 Tools like Weekdone help you with that by using a clear status reporting system.
 Easy to use status reporting system gives you the basics for giving good feedback.